-Each year, the Common Ground Country Fair (CGCF) takes place on the third weekend (Friday, Saturday and Sunday) after Labor Day.
+Each year, the Maine Organic Farmers and Gardeners Association (MOFGA) hosts the Common Ground Country Fair (CGCF), which takes place on the third weekend (Friday, Saturday and Sunday) after Labor Day.
 The following guidelines apply to all people attending the Fair in any capacity.